-At step 6 of my turista bus tour, I get off a block from the Montevideo Botanical Gardens and walk the rest of the way.
+At step 6 of my turista bus tour, I leave the bus a block from the Montevideo Botanical Gardens and walk the rest of the way.

 This Garden is divided into different areas of the world.
-You have the Africa walk, the Japan walk, the Uruguay walk.
-I am imagining I will see a great variety of exotic plants, trees and aquatic environments from around the globe.
+There is the Africa walk, the Japan walk, the Uruguay walk.
+I am hoping to see a great variety of exotic plants, trees and aquatic environments from around the globe.
 Flowers will be gorgeous, trees will have magnificent canopies, fountains will be filled with brightly colored fish.
-Sadly,I just find generic trees and bushes by the sides of the walks that are announced with faded signs telling the scientific names of the greenery.
-The fountains just have plain goldfish and carp.
+Sadly,I just find generic trees and bushes announced with faded signs telling scientific names I don’t understand or care about.
+The fountains just have goldfish and carp.

 These Gardens are a botanical representation of Uruguay itself.